-Figure 5-15 Tampering Alarm
+Figure 5-16 Tampering Alarm

-- 2. Check Enable checkbox to enable the tampering detection. - 3.
+- 2. Check the checkbox to enable the tampering detection. - 3.
+Set the tampering area. - 4.
+Set Sensitivity level.
+Higher level means easier to trigger. - 5.
 Click Arming Schedule tab to enter the arming schedule setting interface.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Section 5.2.1 Configuring Motion Detection. - 4.
-Click Linkage Method tab to select the linkage method taken for tampering, notify surveillance center, send email and trigger alarm output are selectable.
-Refer to Section 5.2.1 Configuring Motion Detection. - 5.
+Refer to Section 5.2.1 Configuring Motion Detection. - 6.
+Click Linkage Method tab to select the linkage method taken for tampering.
+Notify surveillance center, send email and trigger alarm output are selectable.
+Refer to Section 5.2.1 Configuring Motion Detection. - 7.
 Click to save the settings.